xtsimpouris/imap-to-local-html/README.md

 If you want to use SSL to connect to IMAP, or want to use incremental backups, enable or disable the options.

-**If you want to backup all folders, enter `NoPriv_All` as imap_folder.**
+**If you want to backup all folders, enter `all` as imap_folder.**

 If you do not all your folder names, execute python script and checkout the list of folders

-`Nopriv.ini` can be in the following locations:
+`imap-to-local-html.ini` can be in the following locations:

-- './nopriv.ini'
+- './imap-to-local-html.ini'
-- './.nopriv.ini'
+- './.imap-to-local-html.ini'
-- '~/.config/nopriv.ini'
+- '~/.config/imap-to-local-html.ini'
-- '/opt/local/etc/nopriv.ini'
+- '/opt/local/etc/imap-to-local-html.ini'
-- '/etc/nopriv.ini'
+- '/etc/imap-to-local-html.ini'

 If you use gmail and want to backup all your email, use the "[Gmail]/All Mail" folder.
 It might be named different if you use another locale, for me with a Dutch gmail account it is named "[Gmail]/Alle Berichten".